-All staff have responsibility to ensure that person identifiable, confidential or sensitive information is handled, processed and stored in accordance with the Data Protection Act 1989, The Human Rights Act 1998 and the European Convention on Human Rights.
+All staff have responsibility to ensure that person identifiable, confidential or sensitive information is handled, processed and stored in accordance with the Data Protection Act 2018, the General Data Protection Regulation, The Human Rights Act 1998 and the European Convention on Human Rights.

 The organisation should ensure that access to data is restricted to those that have legitimate authority to view it; it should be confident that data that is held is accurate and relevant and where amendments are required, revision are carried out by authorised personnel.

-There is an expectation that from their first point of contact with the service, adults will be helped to understand the information that is being gathered, processed and stored in relation to them.
+There is an expectation that from their first point of contact with the service, adults will be helped to understand the information that is being gathered, processed and stored in relation to them and give their written consent to this.
 They also have a right to know if and when information held about them is going to be shared, for what purpose it will be shared and with whom (unless there is justified reason to share without informing the individual concerned).

 There are certain circumstances when sharing information is not appropriate and doing so can cause detriment to adults and the service.
 Equally not sharing information can have serious consequences, therefore all staff must use their professional judgement on a case by case basis, and if necessary seek help from their line manager before making a decision.
 All decisions and outcomes need to be recorded appropriately.